How the CLA works on behalf of all the rural community

-We are effective at influencing decision-makers at EU, national and local levels.
+We are effective at influencing decision-makers at national and local levels.
 As a CLA member you can add your voice.
 Whatever the value of your rural land, business and property interests, the CLA subscription represents only a fraction of its true value and your membership is your best insurance for the future.
 Your CLA subscription is only a small price to pay to help protect the value of that land.

 The rural economy needs a voice